thetalkingcaat/vectaria-darkmodecss/README.md

-version: v0.03.1
+version: v0.04

-changes: added tp request dark mode (v0.031.1: fixed invisible player on global profile)
+changes: darkmode daily task interface

 note: this css is still in its very early stages, many changes to be expected in the near future.